 An Arkansas bank, known a the First National Bank of Wynne, recently reported a 70% reduction in the amount it costs them to convert leads into customers after they adopted a strategy that relied on artificial intelligent chatbots to deal with customers interested in their services.

 Ceba, an AI-driven chat bot developed by the Commonwealth Bank of Australia, is able to handle 200 tasks at the same time.
 Additionally, the chatbot is able to quickly analyze over 500,000 banking activities that a customer might want information on or perform, to provide the client with an accurate response and help them in real-time, without the need for a human operator at the other side of the chat.

 While these chatbots are beneficial and very advanced, they are not replacing all human consultants at banks.
 There are times where a query from a customer may be too advanced an the chatbot might not be able to calculate the correct response.
 In such cases, the client is passed to a human staff member for further assistance.

-With AI taking over in the banking industry among banks like FAB bank that are keeping up with the latest advancements, many employees now fear that their positions will soon be in jeopardy.
+With AI taking over in the banking industry among banks that are keeping up with the latest advancements, many employees now fear that their positions will soon be in jeopardy.
 While the technology is undoubtedly offering a way to replace human workers in many areas, there are still many departments where human input is still needed, even with the current advancements in artificial intelligent technology.
 At the moment, AI has not yet considered a real threat to the employment sector, but rather an aid that helps employees get their work done faster and more efficiently.